18F/uswds-jekyll/pages/support/FAQs.md

 * Please update software application X on Ceres.
 * Please add user X to project Y.

-Use the [Basecamp](https://3.basecamp.com/3625179/projects/5538276) message board for discussions/questions about the best practices for research computations.
+Use the [SCINet VRSC Basecamp](https://3.basecamp.com/3625179/projects/5538276) message board (must have SCINet account to access) for discussions/questions about the best practices for research computations.

 For Galaxy questions, please use the same email contact scinet_vrsc@usda.gov